MasterVotr/Raytracer/README.md

 ### ADS Paralelization
 - The current paralization on GPU is only for the naive approach, it would speed up the rendering imensily if the ADS was also ported to the GPU

+### Better rendering
+- Currently the rendering is riddled with visual bugs that could be removed

+### Raytracing parallelization
+- Raytring is of category "embarasingly parallelizable", so that should not be hard to implement.